alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

     <<< @/docs/laboratory-03/files/changes_flaskapp_app_views_2.py

-## 5. Install modified version of the application in k8s
+## 5. Installing modified version of the application in k8s

 After all changes are performed, it is time to install again the application with the modifications.